FantLab

 Laboratoria Fantastiki, or FantLab (Лаборатория фантастики, "speculative fiction laboratory"), is a Russian website dedicated to science fiction and fantasy literature.
-It was founded in 2004 by Alexei Lvov.
+It was founded in 2004 by Aleksey Lvov.

 Content

-The website contains an extensive user-populated database of books, annotations, and reviews.
+The website contains an extensive database of books, annotations, and reviews.
 Unregistered users have access to author pages, ratings, news and awards.
 If users sign up, they can review and rate books, generate reading lists.
 They can also create their own bookshelves and publish articles.

+Aleksey Lvov states: "Each author’s page has a biography completed with photos and bibliography.
+Bibliography is a compiled list of known published and unpublished works, derived from multiple sources by comparisons and additions that characterize its reliability."
+Users can make suggestions about additions, but these are incorporated onle after vetting by the adiministrators.

-In June 2013, the site had over 88,000 members and over 244,000 works by authors had been added.
+In June 2026, the database of the site contained nearly 786,000 works by nearly 5,000 authors.